SamuelAneme/SamuelAneme/README.md

 # SamuelAneme
-This is my details so you know
+This is my details so you know.
+Learning Git and GitHub with VSCode.